antoniojkim/Fast-SCNN/README.md

 # Fast-SCNN

-Implementation of Fast-SCNN Semantic Segmentation Architecture in PyTorch
+Implementation of Fast-SCNN Semantic Segmentation Architecture in PyTorch.